-ranging from \$90 million to \$177 million each were approved by the Finance Committee (FC) in 2004-05, namely the installation of necessary computer systems in the Shenzhen Western Corridor and Lok Ma Chau Spur Line Terminus respectively to support the provision of immigration clearance services in these two new control points, and the implementation of e-Passport System.
-These examples in the past few years illustrate that ImmD needs to implement new project initiatives and adjust priorities from time to time and on an on-going basis in the light of evolving public expectations, international practices and operational needs.
-They also help explain why we now see the need to turn the existing supernumerary CSM post into a permanent one.
+11. Apart from maintaining and enhancing the existing production systems, ImmD embarks on new projects from time to time to cope with new business objectives/policies and e-government initiatives.
+For example, apart from those planned under the current ISS, three major projects with capital outlay ranging from \$90 to \$177 million each were approved by the Finance Committee in 2004-05, namely the installation of necessary computer systems in the Shenzhen Western Corridor and Lok Ma Chau Spur Line Terminus respectively to support the provision of immigration clearance services in these two new control points and the implementation of Electronic Passport System to support the production of biometric passports.
+These examples illustrate that ImmD needs to implement new project initiatives and adjust priorities from time to time in the light of evolving public expectations and operational needs.
 It is expected that more new projects will come up continuously to cope with new service initiatives and improvement to public services, such as facilities for electronic travel document holders.
-Many of the new projects will also likely be large-scale, complicated, mission-critical and time-critical in nature, in the light of considerations such as the need for stringent data protection.
-They demand technical leadership and oversight at directorate level to ensure their smooth development and implementation.
+Many of the new projects will also likely be large-scale, complicated, mission-critical and time-critical in nature, in the light of considerations such as the need for They therefore demand technical leadership and stringent data protection. oversight at directorate level to ensure their smooth development and implementation.